Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Get-AzLogicAppTriggerHistory.md

 ## SYNTAX

 ```
-Get-AzureRmLogicAppTriggerHistory -ResourceGroupName <String> -Name <String> -TriggerName <String>
+Get-AzLogicAppTriggerHistory -ResourceGroupName <String> -Name <String> -TriggerName <String>
  [-HistoryName <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmLogicAppTriggerHistory** cmdlet gets the history of triggers in a logic app in the Logic Apps feature.
+The **Get-AzLogicAppTriggerHistory** cmdlet gets the history of triggers in a logic app in the Logic Apps feature.
 This cmdlet returns a **WorkflowTriggerHistory** object.
 Specify the logic app, resource group, and trigger.
 This module supports dynamic parameters.